Meandmybadself/podcast-url-resolver/README.md

 ## Key Decisions

 * We went with a JSON response instead of GQL because we believe that it will primarily be server-side services consuming this API.
+* Not storing Google Podcasts explicitly, as they can be derived from canonical feed information.